 Depending upon the complexity of the investment structure and the extent to which the proposals have been finalised prior to the first approach to the GFSC, the whole procedure can be completed within several weeks.

-It should also be mentioned that an investment fund established outside Guernsey may obtain authorisation in Guernsey, provided that it and its licensees comply with any relevant provisions of the POI Law.
+It should also be mentioned that an investment fund established outside Guernsey may obtain authorisation in Guernsey, provided that it and its licensees comply with any relevant provisions of the POI Law as are relevant.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.